 result is:

-BACKSWINGS- FOREWINGS- MICROBREWINGS- UNDERWINGS-
+BACKSWINGS- FOREWINGS- MICROBREWINGS- -SWINGS-

-BEESWINGS- GAYWINGS MOWINGS- UNKNOWINGS-
+BEESWINGS- GAYWINGS MOWINGS- TELEVIEWINGS+-

-FOLLOWINGS- LOWINGS- -SWINGS-
+FOLLOWINGS- LOWINGS- SWEPTWINGS- WINGS-

-All of these words other than GAYWINGS have a suffix of
+All of these words other than

 "-",